gapacurar/AIFacade/docs/developer_guide.md

 ##### /Logout

-Logs out the current user, flashes a logout message and redirects to the login page.
+Logs out the current user, flashes a logout message, and redirects to the login page.

 ```python
 @bp.route("/logout")